-- a) The network shall have an active program of audit and quality improvement (as demonstrated by regular audit activities and meetings focussed on quality improvement in sleep services). - b) The network shall provide opportunities for the trainees to be involved in at least one audit activity project during their advanced training. - c) The quality assurance activities should be adequately structured to prepare the trainee for the Continuing Professional Development program of the RACP.
+- a) The network shall have an active program of audit and quality improvement (as demonstrated by regular audit activities and meetings focussed on quality improvement in sleep services). - b) The network shall provide opportunities for the trainees to be involved in the quality assurance activities of the service and the trainee should conduct at least one audit activity project during their advanced training.

+c) The quality assurance activities should be adequately structured to prepare the trainee for the Continuing Professional Development program of the RACP.

-3. Method of Accreditation
+3. Methods of Assessment